Department of Economics

 Normative ethics and welfare economics

 I am a cofounder and coorganizer of a conference series on Normative Ethics and Welfare Economics.
 The goal is to bring economists and philosophers together to discuss normative issues on the boundary of ethics and economics.
-Previous conferences took place at the Becker Friedman Institute at University of Chicago and the Harvard Business School.
-The next conference will take place on October 26-27, 2018 at the Wharton School at the University of Pennsylvania.
+Previous conferences took place at the Becker Friedman Institute at University of Chicago (2014), the Harvard Business School (2016), and the Wharton School at the University of Pennsylvania (2018).
+The next conference will be at Duke University in 2020.